Care Guide

 Daily Routine

-There's no fixed schedule - she fits with your day.
+There's no fixed schedule, so she fits with your day.
 The rough routine looks like this:

 Morning